fabric8io/fabric8/app/site/doc/mavenPlugin.md

 Then all of the projects within the foo folder, such as foo/a and foo/b would all deploy to the same profile (in this case profile **my-foo**).
 You can use the same approach to put all of the projects inside the bar folder into a different profile too.

-At any point in your tree of maven projects you can define a maven **fabric.profile** property to specify exactly where it gets deployed; along with any other property on the plugin (see the Property Reference below).
+At any point in your tree of maven projects you can define a maven **fabric8.profile** property to specify exactly where it gets deployed; along with any other property on the plugin (see the Property Reference below).

 ## Specifying features, additional bundles, repositories and parent profiles